thbe/ansible-role-common/README.md

 Requirements
 ------------

-This role does not have any requirements but is required by other roles from "thbe" Ansible Galaxy namespace.
+This role does not have any requirements.

 Role Variables
 --------------